 If you’re feeling stuck and unmotivated, break your big goal into smaller steps or tasks.
-A good idea is to make an “Exercise Advent Calendar” and fill 30 days of the month with small exercise challenges.
+A good idea is to make an “Exercise Month Calendar” and fill 30 days of the month with small exercise challenges.
 For example, 15 squats on day one, 1,000 steps on day two or 10-minute walk on day three.
 Be creative with your challenges and mix it up.
 Each day, commit to ticking off the challenge and before you know it you’ve been active for 30 days in a row.
 Note that these challenges are meant as additional amounts of daily physical activity on top of what you normally undertake and not act as a replacement amount.

 Keep it small, actionable and simple.
 It is easier for you to start building confidence and momentum.
 Ticking off that first challenge will bring you a sense of reward and motivate you to keep going.
 This is also a good tactic for forming new habits.
 According to research, it takes around two months or 66 days for a habit to stick.

 Whether it is taking the stairs, parking a bit further from the shopping centre or walking to local shops instead of driving.
 Any extra minutes of walking assists with keeping PA (Physical Activity) levels up and helps with any weight loss goals.
 Did you know walking burns around 330 calories per hour whilst sitting only 139 calories per hour?
 If you find it hard to remember to move and exercise during the day, set up a reminder on your phone or use smart technology to help you remember such as smart watch or Alexa.
 Need help with setting things up?
 ACH Group’s smart technology Occupational Therapist (OT) can assist.